sclavijosuero/cypress-schema-validator/README.md

 🛠️👷🛠️ **COMING SOON!** 🛠️👷🛠️

-_This plugin will replace the existing cypress-ajv-schema-validator, extending it with Zod schema validation capabilities._
+> _This plugin will replace the existing `cypress-ajv-schema-validator`, extending it with Zod schema validation capabilities._